-These principles should help you to assess whether the Religious Community needs to report a safeguarding incident occurring in a partner organisation as a Serious Incident for the Religious Community.
-Your assessment should take into account the specific circumstances of the event or incident, the actual or likely impact on the Religious Community and the likely risk to the Religious Community.
+These principles should help you to assess whether the cathedral needs to report a safeguarding incident occurring in a partner organisation as a Serious Incident for the cathedral.
+Your assessment should take into account the specific circumstances of the event or incident, the actual or likely impact on the cathedral and the likely risk to the cathedral.
 Where a decision is made not to report an incident in this category, the decision should be recorded in writing together with the reasons why it was made.

-(A) The incident involves the Religious Community's funds or its staff/ volunteers; or it occurred during an activity or programme which the Religious Community funds, has responsibility for or is involved with as a joint activity/programme; or the Religious Community has the same branding as the partner.
+(A) The incident involves the cathedral's funds or its staff/ volunteers; or it occurred during an activity or programme which the cathedral funds, has responsibility for or is involved with as a joint activity/programme; or the cathedral has the same branding as the partner.

-This is considered to be the highest risk category due to the close links between the Religious Community and the Serious Incident.
-However, whether a Serious Incident in this category will need to be reported by the Religious Community as a Serious Incident will depend on:
+This is considered to be the highest risk category due to the close links between the cathedral and the Serious Incident.
+However, whether a Serious Incident in this category will need to be reported by the cathedral as a Serious Incident will depend on: